pnp/sp-dev-fx-webparts/CONTRIBUTING.md

 # Contribution Guidance (Sharing is Caring Edition)

+> **NOTE:** This contribution guidance is intended for participants of the Sharing is Caring workshops.
+If you are not contributing via a Sharing is Caring workshop, please refer to the [standard contribution guidance](https://github.com/pnp/sp-dev-fx-webparts/blob/main/CONTRIBUTING.md).

 If you'd like to contribute to this repository, please read the following guidelines.
 Contributors are more than welcome to share their learnings with others in this centralized location.

 ## Code of Conduct